flutter/website/src/docs/development/ui/animations/index.md

 Animations fall into one of two categories: tween- or physics-based.
-The following sections explain what these terms mean, and points you to resources where you can learn more.
+The following sections explain what these terms mean, and points you to resources where you can 더 알아보기.
 In some cases, the best documentation we currently have is example code in the Flutter gallery.